Effects of electropermeabilization and gene electrotransfert on the lateral mobility of a GPi anchored protein: Results

-Mobility of Rae-1 was monitored by means of FRAP experiments.
-Fitting of the recovery curve using equation \ref{eqn:FrapfM} lead to determination of two different parameters which are respectively : $t_{1/2}$ the half time of recovery and $M$ which is the mobile fraction.
-The first parameter is a fonction of the diffusion coefficient of Rae-1, the second one is a fonction of the number of mobile Rae-1.
-In order to characterize the mobility of Rae-1 molecule we decided to represent the evolution of these two parameters one as a function of the other.
-Figure 1 represents $M=f(t_{1/2})$ before (in red) and after (in green) electropermeabilisation at the anode (part A) and the cathode (part B) of the electrodes for a set of 250 different cells.
-The intensity of each pixels represents the number of events belonging to each class.
+Mobility of Rae-1 protein was monitored by means of FRAP experiments.
+Fitting of the recovery curve using equation ~\ref{eqn:FrapfM} lead to determination of two different parameters which are respectively : t$_{1/2}$ which is the half-time of recovery and M which is the mobile fraction.

+t$_{1/2}$ is a function of the diffusion coefficient of Rae-1 protein, the second one is a function of the number of mobile Rae-1 protein.
+In order to analyze the mobility of Rae-1 molecule, the mobile fraction was plotted as a function of the half-time of recovery at the anode (Figure ~\ref{fig:1}A) and the cathode (Figure ~\ref{fig:1}B) before (in red) and after (in green) electropermeabilization, for a set of 250 different cells.
+The intensity of each pixel represents the number of events belonging to each class.

-From this image, it can clearly be seen that in both side of the cell facing the electrodes (anode and cathode) the mobility of Rae-1 protein is reduced after electropermeabilization ($M$ slightly decrease and $t_{1/2}$ increases).
-This is also shown in Table \ref{table1} using descriptive statistics.
-Table \ref{table1} gives mean values and standard deviations of $t_{1/2}$ and $M$, at the pole of the cell facing the anode and the cathode, before and after electropermeabilization.
-Student's t-test shows that except for $M$ values at the anode ($p <0.2$), all the other parameters score $p<0.001$ and can be considered as significantly different.
+As described in Figure ~\ref{fig:1}, the mobility of Rae-1 protein is reduced on both sides of the cell facing the electrodes (i.e., anode and cathode) after electropermeabilization (M slightly decreases and t$_{1/2}$ increases).
+The mean values and standard deviations of t$_{1/2}$ and M, at the pole of the cell facing the anode and the cathode, before and after electropermeabilization, as well as the left and right part of the equatorial level of the cell (perpendicular to the electric field direction) are reported in the Table 1 using descriptive statistics.
+Student's t-tests has been performed on paired values of cathode and anode showing that both parameters scored p < 0.001 and can be considered as significantly different before and after electropermeabilisation.
+Interestingly, an increase in the of t$_{1/2}$ and a decrease of M has also been observed in the membrane regions not facing the electrodes.